Flexity Outlook (Toronto): Fare collection

-Onboard fare vending machine; customers paying their fares by coin can use this machine to obtain a single-ride paper ticket.
+Onboard fare vending machine; customers paying their fares using coins can use this machine to obtain a single-ride paper ticket.

 In the Flexity Outlook streetcars, a proof-of-payment (POP) system is used at all times.
 This is because the operator is not responsible for fare collection since the operator sits inside a closed cab.
 Under the POP system, passengers are required to carry proof that they have paid their fares, such as a paper transfer receipt or a tapped-in Presto card or contactless credit and debit card.

 The Flexity streetcars have six Presto fare readers on them (with one reader at front and rear single doors and two readers at the middle double doors), where customers can tap their Presto card or contactless credit and debit card upon boarding to pay their fares or validate transfers.
 The ability to pay with a contactless credit or debit card was introduced in August 2023 as part of a system-wide TTC rollout.

 Passengers paying with exact cash in coins can use one of the two onboard fare vending machines (FVM) located at the middle double doors and obtain a single-ride paper ticket, which acts as POP and to use as a transfer on other connecting TTC routes.
 From December 2015 until December 2018, FVMs also accepted single-fare payments by contactless credit and debit cards.
 At the time, the Flexity streetcars were the only surface vehicles in the TTC network where this form of payment was accepted; however, this feature was removed because it caused FVMs to malfunction.

-An older Presto media reader.
-Readers are located at all Flexity Outlook streetcar doors for Presto card and Presto ticket customers.
+A Presto media reader.
+Readers are located at all Flexity Outlook streetcar doors for customers using Presto, credit or debit card to pay fares or validate transfers.